Neo4j raises $325M as graph-based data analysis takes hold in enterprise – TechCrunch

 Neo4j, which offers a graph-centric database and related products, announced today that it raised $325 million at a more than $2 billion valuation in a Series F deal led by Eurazeo, with additional capital from Alphabet’s venture wing GV.
 Eurazeo managing director Nathalie Kornhoff-Brüls will join the company’s board of directors.

 That funding makes Neo4j among the most well-funded database companies in history, with a collective fundraise haul of more than half a billion dollars.
-For comparison, MongoDB, which trades on Nasdaq, raised $311 million in total according to Crunchbase before its IPO.
+For comparison, MongoDB, which trades on Nasdaq, raised $311 million in total (according to Crunchbase) before its IPO.
 Meanwhile, Cockroach Labs of CockroachDB fame has now raised $355 million in funding, including a $160 million round earlier this year at a similar $2 billion valuation.

 The past decade has seen a whole new crop of next-generation database models, from scale-out SQL to document to key-value stores to time series and on and on and on.
 What makes graph databases like Neo4j unique is their focus on the connections between individual data entities.
 Graph-based data models have become central to modern machine learning and artificial intelligence applications, and are now widely used by data analysts in applications as diverse as marketing to fraud detection.